 TVRH Rehabilitation Hospital

-TVRH Rehabilitation Hospital is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+UF Health The Villages® Hospital Rehabilitation Hospital is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 This designation represents the highest level of accreditation that can be awarded to a rehabilitation facility.
-To earn a three-year accreditation, TVRH Rehabilitation Hospital underwent a rigorous peer review process, most recently in 2018, and demonstrated to a team of surveyors during an on-site visit that its programs and services are accountable, measurable, and of the highest quality.
+To earn a three-year accreditation, our facility underwent a rigorous peer review process and demonstrated to a team of surveyors during an on-site visit that its programs and services are accountable, measurable, and of the highest quality.

 Why is CARF Accreditation Important?

-The Villages® Regional Hospital's participation and adherence to CARF standards means that our inpatient rehabilitation facility is dedicated to continuous improvement by examining patient health outcomes and surveying patients about their experiences.
-CARF accreditation validates the quality of our care and services, including:
+UF Health The Villages® Hospital Rehabilitation Hospital's participation and adherence to CARF standards means that our inpatient rehabilitation facility is dedicated to continuous improvement by examining patient health outcomes and surveying patients about their experiences.
+CARF accreditation also validates the quality of our care and services, including:

 - Employing qualified professional physicians, nurses, therapists, and social workers.